-- Limiting results are H in Phosphorus and L Potassium. - For September through November applications, if using 100% water-soluble nitrogen 0.7 #/M may be applied every 30 days.
+- Cool Season Unirrigated Sports Turf limiting results are H- in Phosphorus and VH Potassium. - 2.8 #/M nitrogen allowed per year on this unirrigated cool season field.
+For September through October applications, if using 100% water-soluble nitrogen 0.7 #/M may be applied every 30 days.
 If using slow release materials, 0.9 #/M may be used every 30 days.
-For applications made from April to August, the maximum application rate is 0.5 #/M every 30 days.
-Do not exceed stated per year total. - Application schedule and rates are based on DCR guidelines and must be followed as written.
+For applications made from November to May, the maximum application rate is 0.5 #/M every 30 days.
+Do not exceed stated per year total.
+These applications must be made within this time frame, see footnote D on page 24 for exceptions. - Application schedule and rates are based on DCR guidelines and must be followed as written.
 Large applications outside of these windows or more than these rates are not permitted. - Soluble nitrogen rates of 0.25 #/M N or less may be applied as a part of a pesticide or minor element application and can be applied any time the turf is actively growing within the frost dates but must be considered part of the total annual nitrogen.

-14. Fertilizer Application Records
+5. Fertilizer Application Records